-The 2022 Advocacy Academy is proud to feature speakers who are leaders in their professions and the field of school based mental health delivery, reform, and research.
-The speakers listed below will be participating in panels, delivering keynotes, and sharing their expertise on creating equitable access to school mental health services throughout the 2022 Advocacy Academy.
+The 2023 Public Policy Institute is proud to feature speakers who are leaders in their professions and the field of education policy and advocacy.
+The speakers listed below will be participating in panels, delivering keynotes, and sharing their expertise on advocating for public education and students' civil rights throughout the 2023 Public Policy Institute.

 Excited to learn from these speakers?
 Learn about the different registration options and pricing for the 2022 Advocacy Academy.

 Learn more about what to expect each day of the Public Policy Institute 3-day training this summer.

 Find out who has presented at previous Public Policy Institutes/Advocacy Academies to get a better sense of what PPI has to offer.